 Stacking the content like this ensures the main message is readable above the fold.

 dotmailer client, lights4fun, uses responsive design to optimize this holiday season email for mobile users.

 The layout becomes single column, with content ‘stacked’ and the key call to action above the fold on all devices.

-See the lights4fun case study to read more.
+See our case studies to read more.